Creighton vs. Florida A&M Predictions & Picks - November 7

 Creighton vs. Florida A&M Predictions & Picks: Spread, Total - November 7

-Tuesday's contest at CHI Health Center Omaha has the Creighton Bluejays (0-0) taking on the Florida A&M Rattlers (0-0) at 9:00 PM ET (on November 7).
-Our computer prediction projects a one-sided 84-52 victory as our model heavily favors Creighton.
+Tuesday's game at CHI Health Center Omaha has the Creighton Bluejays (0-0) matching up with the Florida A&M Rattlers (0-0) at 9:00 PM ET (on November 7).
+Our computer prediction projects a one-sided 84-52 win as our model heavily favors Creighton.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!